Trends and climate

 What is the current state of the M&A market in your jurisdiction?

 Malta is considered a mature and steadfast jurisdiction for M&A activity and has proved highly attractive as a forum through which to structure M&A transactions.
 M&A activity in Malta should be viewed from both a domestic and international context.
 The local perspective largely orientates towards amalgamations of smaller entities into larger groups in order to increase market share, enhance diversification and improve economies of scale.
-The broader international context witnesses the majority of transactions involving companies in the gaming and gambling, pharmaceutical, property, telecoms, technology and financial services sectors.
+The broader international context witnesses the majority of transactions involving companies in the gaming and gambling, pharmaceutical, retail, property, telecoms, technology and financial services sectors.

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?